Burglary of an Unoccupied Conveyance

 If the accused has a prior record, PTI will not be offered.
 The State may even seek jail time.

-criminal defense attorney practicing in Miami-Dade and Broward, I make the State do its job on every single case.
+As a criminal defense attorney practicing in Miami-Dade and Broward, I make the State do its job on every single case.
 That is, the State must present enough evidence in order to be able to prove the accused guilty.
-A burglary with poor witnesses and no physical evidence is a burglary worth fighting at
+A burglary with poor witnesses and no physical evidence is a burglary worth fighting at trial.

 Call me today to discuss your burglary of an unoccupied conveyance charge.